At Sylvester Stallone's urging, Trump weighs 'full pardon' for boxer Jack Johnson

 President Trump Saturday said that he is considering a “full pardon” for boxing’s first black heavyweight champion, Jack Johnson, after being urged to do so by “Rocky” actor Sylvester Stallone.

 Trump said that Stallone had called him and told him about Johnson, and that he is now considering a posthumous pardon.
+Stallone is a Trump supporter and attended his New Years' Eve Party in 2016, according to the Associated Press.

-“His trials and tribulations were great, his life complex and controversial,” he tweeted.
+“[Johnson's] trials and tribulations were great, his life complex and controversial,” Trump tweeted.
 “Others have looked at this over the years, most thought it would be done, but yes, I am considering a Full Pardon!”

-Johnson, born in Galveston, Texas, was the target of racial resentment, particularly after he defeated a white boxer in the 1910 “Fight of the Century,” a bout that sparked race riots.
+Johnson, born in Galveston, Texas, was the target of racial resentment, particularly after he defeated white boxer James Jeffries in the 1910 “Fight of the Century,” a bout that sparked race riots.
 Three years later he was convicted by an all-white jury of violating the Mann Act, which made it illegal to transport a woman across state lines for “immoral” purposes.

 In their efforts to prosecute Johnson, authorities first targeted Johnson's relationship with the woman in question, Lucille Cameron, who later became his wife, but she refused to cooperate.